 configuration will lead to the proxy acting on backend requests to

-The value inside each route is either a simple URL string, or an object on the
+The value inside each route is either a simple URL string, or an object on the format accepted by http-proxy-middleware.

 If the value is a string, it is assumed to correspond to: